rybchuk/rotor_inflow_benchmark/docs/data_description.rst

 Coordinate System
 ^^^^^^^^^^^^^^^^^

-A right-hand coordinate system is defined:
+A left-handed coordinate system is defined:

 - Origin: wind turbine tower base
 - Longitudinal (:math:`x`) coordinate: parallel to the ground and to the time-averaged nacelle heading for each 704-second period